-Ann has been practicing law for nearly four decades, but she has been serving the community along the way as well.
-The following are some of her more recent commitments.
+Ann has been practiced law for nearly four decades, but she served the community along the way as well.
+The following were some of her more recent commitments.

 Milwaukee Youth Symphony Orchestra (MYSO) is one of the most successful and respected youth orchestra programs in the nation, regularly recognized regionally, nationally, and internationally for its artistic excellence.
 With nearly 1,000 young musicians, ages 8–18, from as many as 14 counties, 60 communities, and 200 schools throughout Southeastern Wisconsin and Northern Illinois participating in MYSO’s many music training programs, it has become one of the largest organizations of its kind in the United States.
 Ann served on the board of directors and as vice president of MYSO, and she organized two European tours for the orchestra.